LLC paperwork is something that many business owners have to do at some point.

 How Do I Find My LLC Certificate?

-You can request a certified copy from the Secretary of State online, in person, or by mail.
+To find your LLC certificate, request a certified copy of the Articles of Organization from the Secretary of State.
+This can be done online, in person, or by mail in most states.

 What Are LLC Entity Documents?